kellymclaughlin/rebar3-eqc-plugin/README.md

 comma-separated list of properties to be executed.
 List entries may be of the form `ModuleName:PropertyName` or simply `PropertyName` if the property name is unique within the project.

-Other interesting capabilities will be added soon.
-Some of the possibilities include, but are not limited to the following:

-* Provide options to only run the properties from specific apps or modules.
-* Provide a way to re-test a property using a saved counterexample.
-* Add an option to just set the EQC compiler directive and then do a normal eunit test execution.

-Suggestions for other useful options or additions are welcome.

 ## Configuration